Introducing Our Governors

 I’ve got a particular interest in two areas – STEM (science, technology, engineering and maths) progression for all and inclusion of children with additional needs as my middle child has learning disabilities, and hope to use my skills in these and other areas in education to further the great work that BJS does for our children and our community.

-I joined the Governing Body of Bedgrove Junior School in 2020.
+I joined the Governing Body of Bedgrove Junior School in 2020 as a Co-opted Governor and became a Community Governor in 2021.
 I recognise the valuable role governors have in offering a strategic view to support the school in the development of all children and wanted to use my experience in education to offer an outside perspective whilst having a full understanding of the primary education system.

 I have been a primary school teacher for 18 years.
 I have previous Leadership experience, including the roles of Deputy Head Teacher, SENCO, Core Curriculum Leadership and previous Governor experience.
 I am currently teaching in primary schools in Hertfordshire and Buckinghamshire.